The Mexico Natural Gas Market: Are We On the Right Track?

 What are these challenges?

-• – A difficult legal framework: Natural gas infrastructure companies could be greatly impacted by the difficult legal framework that surrounds energy projects in Mexico.
+- – A difficult legal framework: Natural gas infrastructure companies could be greatly impacted by the difficult legal framework that surrounds energy projects in Mexico.
 For example the lack of a specific law that regulates indigenous consultations, despite the requirement to hold such consultation prior to starting any bid proceedings, permit application or project development.
 Moreover, the current protocols and general regulations around the indigenous consultations have proven inadequate and insufficient at this time.

-• – Regulatory uncertainty: The current environment of regulatory uncertainty that surrounds Mexico’s energy market may be preventing new participants from entering the natural gas market and current market participants from making investment decisions or increasing their commercial footprint in Mexico.
+- – Regulatory uncertainty: The current environment of regulatory uncertainty that surrounds Mexico’s energy market may be preventing new participants from entering the natural gas market and current market participants from making investment decisions or increasing their commercial footprint in Mexico.

-• – Operational: The current national transportation network is one where a national integrated pipeline system and a growing set of privately owned and operated pipelines currently co-exist.
+One major concern is the possibility that CENAGAS loses its unbiased approach to grant access to the largest natural gas transportation system in Mexico to reduce the conflict of interests that prevailed in the past.
+This step would put private companies at a disadvantage against PEMEX and CFE, reducing the development of the natural gas market. - – Operational: The current national transportation network is one where a national integrated pipeline system and a growing set of privately owned and operated pipelines currently co-exist.
 Experts have pointed out the uniqueness of this arrangement, and the need for operational coordination to prevail.
 In fact, further regulations and updated operating manuals for better coordination between gas transportation companies and CENAGAS are required.
 This coordination will become paramount as additional pipeline capacity becomes operationally and commercially available.

 What can we do to improve the future?